doliskani/insurance-form/README.md

 ###  spent time for this commit
-This commit took 2 hours and 20 minutes.
+It took 1 hour and 40 minutes.
+It should have taken less time, but i was thinking about models and its fields.

 ## License